Mental health for all – World Mental Health Day 2020

 Our name also reflects our core aim to improve mental health outcomes and promote wellbeing across large groups and populations of online members.
 Hundreds of studies have looked at the powerful role of social support in mental health.
 By offering a community that helps people to cope, feel better and thrive, more people can have access to support they might need.

 In a year when so many people have struggled, having instant access, free–to–use support, available to as many people as possible, is more powerful than ever.
 That’s why we are proud to contribute to widening support access, with our safe, 24-hour, moderated and clinically managed community.

 Mental health is for all.
 It requires clinically robust support pathways open to all.

-Not surprisingly, during the events of this year we’ve seen our community grow across the UK, Canada and the US, commissioned by over 200 health bodies, education institutions, government departments and corporate organisations.
-In the last year over 125,000 people have supported each other online through our site.
+Not surprisingly, during the events of this year we’ve seen our community grow across the UK, Canada and the US, commissioned by over 200health bodies, education institutions, government departments and corporate organizations.
+In the last year, over 125,000 people have supported each other online through our site.

 Looking ahead, we will continue to build our community.
 Our long-term commitment to ‘mental health for all’, is clear – it’s in our name.